 It sits in a valley by a small lake sweet as honeysuckle, still as a mirror, reflecting cumulous clouds and stoic snow-capped ranges long trekked by distant relatives all fresh from the fire, who fall deep inside the silent seeing that runs like electricity through every humming cell.

-I want to build my cabin there and walk the road they carved, closer than we know.
+I want to build my cabin there and walk the road they carved, close as every breath.

 This is the record of what I’ve seen so far.
 Please share this room with me.
 I can only try my best to let the mystery speak, with as little obstruction, this song of finding home.